 Go wine tasting or on a brewery tour

-If you or your date enjoys a nice glass of wine, going wine tasting can be a fun and romantic way to spend some time together.
-You can choose to take an organised wine tour, visit a local winery by yourself, or even join a wine-tasting class near you.
+If you or your date enjoys a nice glass of wine, wine tasting can be a fun and romantic way to spend some time together.
+You can take an organised wine tour, visit a local winery by yourself, or even join a wine-tasting class near you.

-Alternatively, if you and your date prefer beer, why not think about a beer tasting or visiting a local brewery?
-You might get lucky with timing and find out that there’s a beer festival in town, and because they often feature local bands, food stalls, and art vendors, too, there’ll be plenty of ice-breakers along the way!
-Just be sure to check your date drinks first.
+Alternatively, if you and your date prefer beer, why not try a tasting or visit a local brewery?
+You might get lucky with timing and find out about a beer festival in town, and because they often feature local bands, food stalls, and art vendors, too, there’ll be plenty of ice-breakers along the way!
+Just be sure to check your date drinks alcohol first.

 16. Go cycling